 Part 3 of my Intervention Series focuses on Organizing Students with Class Flyers.
 This series shares about my journey as a K-6 interventionist.
-If you’d like to read the posts in order, you can find Part One and Part Two by clicking the links.
+If you’d like to read the posts in order, all the links are at the end of this post.

 One key aspect of teaching intervention is actually having the kids show up.
 Even though the list of students came from the homeroom teacher, they are busy.
-If you expect each homeroom teacher to come up with a system to remember who to send to you and when, you’ll be spending a lot of time tracking down kids.
+If you don’t help them remember who to send, you’ll be spending a lot of time tracking down kids.

 Create a Class Flyer

 My solution was to create a class flyer.
 As I enter my third year in intervention, I have learned how to do this a bit more efficiently and I thought I’d share this with you.

 My first year the referrals were by hand so I had to type the kids names onto my flyers.
 This was time consuming and the handwriting was at times hard to interpret.
 So, when kids came to me, they were sometimes upset that I had spelled their name wrong.

 Copy / Paste is Your Friend

 My second year the referral was through a google doc form.
 First, I made sure to have the teachers enter the names in a column.
 (Type the name and hit return.)
 This allowed me to easily copy and paste the names without needing to remove commas.
 This was great.
 What used to take 5-10 minutes per grade now took 1-2.
 I don’t know about you, but I need every minute I can get!

 One important tip: Have your teachers decide who is Teacher A, Teacher B, and Teacher C. When they fill out your referral, have them always type kids into those columns.
 When it is time to copy and paste student names, this will save you time.